 - If you are using hyperlinks throughout your resource, and do not want users to move through sequentially, you should untick On Mouse Click under Advance Slide in the Transitions menu.

 - If you want to include Next/Back buttons that use hyperlinks, you can add these to the slide master to save having to add them to every slide yourself.

 How do I get an interactive resource to my students?

-Office 365 does give you the ability to embed a resource using an embed code, but there are limitations with this.
-A public link is only valid for 30 days before expiring, after which is needs to be recreated.
+Office 365 does give you the ability to embed a resource using an embed code, but there are limitations to this.
+A public link is only valid for 30 days before expiring, after which it needs to be recreated.
 This means public resources will need some maintenance.
-Links for University of Manchester users can last indefinitely, but will require the user to log in.
+Links for University of Manchester users can last indefinitely but will require the user to log in.
 An example is embedded below, so you can see how it works and decide if you are happy with this option.